KyleMayes/vulkanalia/tutorial/book/src/setup/physical_devices_and_queue_families.md

     .get_physical_device_properties(physical_device);
 ```

-The support for optional features like texture compression, 64 bit floats, and multi viewport rendering (useful for VR) can be queried using `get_physical_device_features`:
+The support for optional features like texture compression, 64 bit floats, and multi-viewport rendering (useful for VR) can be queried using `get_physical_device_features`:

 ```rust,noplaypen
 let features = instance